 Finally, their pricing model is incredible.
-Even the unlimited account plan is fairly cheap.
-So much so, that it beats out almost every other Pinterest bot in the market.
+Even the unlimited account plan is fairly cheap — it beats almost every other Pinterest bot in the market.

 Unfortunately, all of that comes with a different price.
-NinjaPinner is a bit outdated and old nowadays.
-A lot of the features are quite basic for a Pinterest automation tool and the design feels like something out of Windows XP.
-Additionally, the support provided both on page and through email is a little lackluster.
+NinjaPinner is outdated and old nowadays.
+A lot of the features are quite basic for a Pinterest automation tool, and the design feels like something out of Windows XP.
+Additionally, the Customer Support provided on-page and through email is a little lackluster.

 Pin Dominator is an all-in-one social media automation tool that can be used as a Pinterest bot.
 They are headed under Dominator House and offer a lot of solutions, each for a different social media platform.

-They provide a multitude of tools that can be used to drive Pinterest engagement.
-Pin Dominator has an automated system for pretty much everything you can do on a Pinterest page.
+They provide a multitude of tools that drive Pinterest engagement.
+Pin Dominator has an automated system for almost everything you can do on a Pinterest page.
 You can automate commenting, following, repinning, liking and unliking pins, etc.

 A nice set of engagement features isn’t everything that Pin Dominator has to offer.
 There’s a lot of ease-of-use included as well.
 For example, all accounts and campaigns can be managed from the same place.
 Additionally, they support all types of HTTP(S) proxies, which is great for staying safe.

-Like any Pinterest Bot, Pin Dominator has its own drawbacks.
-Most of the features they offer are fairly basic for modern Pinterest bots.
+Like any Pinterest Bot, Pin Dominator has drawbacks.
+Most features are fairly basic for modern Pinterest bots.
 Automation tools nowadays provide extensive guides, easy-to-use UIs, and in-depth data analytics.
-All of which is lacking in Pin Dominator.

-Even if you have the best Pinterest automation strategy and the best bot with the most positive reviews, you are likely to get banned if certain steps are not followed.
+Even if you have the best Pinterest automation strategy and the best bot with the most positive reviews, you will likely get banned if specific steps are not followed.
 Social media sites don’t take too kindly to people using automation tools.
 Pinterest bots are included in that list.

-Additionally, managing many accounts through the same IP address can also be frowned upon.
-Social media websites might turn to blocking IPs and accounts due to security reasons.
+Managing multiple accounts through the same IP address can also be frowned upon.
+Social media websites might block IPs and accounts for security reasons.

 The only real way to avoid consistent bans is to use proxies, which is why most Pinterest bots provide the ability to use them.
 Proxies are essentially devices that the bot connects before connecting to the social media website.
 They then see traffic coming from the proxy instead of the real machine.